seymores/gc_nlp/README.md

 # GcNLP

-**Elixir wrapper for Google Cloud Natural Language API**
+Elixir wrapper for Google Cloud Natural Language API.
+See [Cloud Natural Language API](https://cloud.google.com/natural-language/)

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed as:

   1. Add `gc_nlp` to your list of dependencies in `mix.exs`: